LLM4DRL/LLM_FJSP_Benchmark/README.md

   - llama3-70b-instruct

 ## Project Structure
 See `project.md` for the full folder layout and descriptions.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+MIT